c4spar/cliffy-manual/command/shell_completions.md

 ## Complete method

-Another way to add competions is by registering a completions action with the `.complete()` method.
+Another way to add completions is by registering a completions action with the `.complete()` method.
 The values returned by the `.complete()` method will be used for shell completions.